-Believe it or not, there’s a way to balance cocktails with consciousness, even a way to make progress over the summer.
-Sure it’s nice out now but weekends are tricky all year round, so let’s sort them out.
+Believe it or not, there’s a way to balance cocktails with consciousness, and there’s even a way to make progress over the weekends.
+Here’s how.

 Do you eat differently on the weekends?
 What’s you’re biggest challenge?